 Pecan burns cool and provides a delicate flavor.
 It’s a much subtler version of hickory.

-Persimmon like the other fruit woods, mild and slightly sweet.
+Persimmon, like the other fruit woods, is mild and slightly sweet.

 Plum is great for poultry and pork.
 This wood is similar to hickory but is sweeter and milder in flavor.

 Walnut has a heavy, smoky flavor and should be mixed with milder flavored woods.

 Other good woods include avocado, bay, beech, butternut, carrotwood, chestnut, fig, guava, gum, hackberry, kiawe, madrone, manzanita, olive, persimmon, pimento, and willow.

 You can also find other wood products around made from wine and whiskey barrels that impart a very unique flavor.

 Woods to AVOID include cedar, cypress, elm, eucalyptus, pine, fir, redwood, spruce, and sycamore.